 It’s not difficult to check and review thousands of insurance plans for those living in Minnesota.
-You can just enter your zip code in the search bar, and you’ll get a list of plans you can compare to one another to help you find the most suitable plan for your needs.
+You can just enter your zip code in the search bar, and you’ll get a list of plans you can compare to one another to help you find the most suitable plan for individuals and families.

 ESI & Small Business Health Insurance Minnesota